rubyworks/anise/README.md

     X.ann(:bar)  #=> {:doc=>"This is an entry."}

 Any of these modules can be used in conjunction.
-Since both `AnnotatedMethods` and `AnnotatedAttributes` preclude `Annotations` all three can be used by simply using the later two.
+Since both `Annotative::dMethods` and `Annotative::Attributes` preclude `Annotations` all three can be used by simply using the later two.

      class X